Come a little closer as we uncover the city’s secrets in our guide to Singapore's quirky and fun facts.

 51. Sure, you can eat durian au naturel.
-But to make things extra fun, try the stinky fruit in sweet, savoury and strange flavours at places like Mao Shan Wang Cafe and Goodwood Park Hotel.
+But to make things extra fun, try the stinky fruit in sweet, savoury and strange flavours at places like Goodwood Park Hotel.
 We dare you.

 54. Cafes are aplenty, but quiet ones that aren’t perpetually packed with brunch crowds?
 We’d head deep into the heartlands for them.
 Add hidden cafes to your food bucket list for good grub that you can savour in peace.

-55. Head to Hougang to check out the largest Japanese cemetery in Southeast Asia.
+55. Swing by Hougang to check out the largest Japanese cemetery in Southeast Asia.
 Built in 1891, the park is prettier than it is spooky, with pink floral archways that are reminiscent of sakura season in Japan.
 Serving as a burial ground for nearly 1,000 Japanese civilians and soldiers from the pre-war years, this place has, strangely enough, turned into an IG-friendly spot.

 57. Sundry stores, more fondly known as “mama shops”, are great for affordable snacks, drinks and other random items like old school toys.
 Best place to find ‘em?
 Void decks of HDB flats in the heartlands.